-The Company ensures that the individuals who make decisions on Appeals are individuals who were not involved in any previous level of review or decision-making and who have the appropriate clinical expertise in treating the Member's condition or disease if deciding any of the following: an Appeal of a denial that is based on lack of medical necessity, an Appeal regarding denial of expedited resolution of an Appeal, or an Appeal that involves clinical issues.
+The Company ensures that the individuals who make decisions on Appeals are individuals who were not involved in any previous level of review or decision-making and who have the appropriate clinical expertise in treating the Member's condition or disease.

-During the decision/resolution process of the appeal, the Member/DPR may present evidence and allegations of fact or law about the Appeal in writing or in person (in the case of expedited Appeal decisions, Members/DPRs have less time to do so).
+During the decision/resolution process of the appeal, the Member/DPR may present evidence about the Appeal in writing (in the case of expedited Appeal decisions, Members/ DPRs have less time to do so).
 The Member/DPR has the opportunity to look at their Appeal case file before and during the appeal process by calling the Grievance and Appeal Department at 303-602-2261 or toll-free at 1-800-700-8140.
 The Appeal case file includes medical records and any other records used during the Appeal process that are not considered private under state and federal law.
 Included as parties to the Appeal are 1) the Member and their DPR; or 2) the legal representative of a deceased Member's estate.